12. Processing Data in Groups

 plt.show()

-A two-sample Kolmogorov–Smirnov test can be used to check whether two empirical cumulative distribution functions \(\hat{F}_n'\) (e.g., weight of the US-born participants) and \(\hat{F}_m''\) (e.g., weight of non-US-born persons) are significantly different or not from each other:
+A two-sample Kolmogorov–Smirnov test can be used to check whether two ECDFs \(\hat{F}_n'\) (e.g., the weight of the US-born participants) and \(\hat{F}_m''\) (e.g., the weight of non-US-born persons) are significantly different from each other:

-The test statistic is a variation of the one-sample variant discussed in Section 6.2.3.
-Namely, let
+The test statistic will be a variation of the one-sample setting discussed in Section 6.2.3.
+Namely, let:

-Computing the above is slightly trickier than in the previous case, but luckily an appropriate procedure is already implemented in scipy:
+Computing it is slightly trickier than in the previous case[2].
+Luckily, an appropriate procedure is available in scipy.stats:

 x12 = nhanes.set_index("usborn").weight